 What are MMS

-Yet pregnant women in many low- and middle-income countries (LMICs) don’t receive MMS – they receive a less complete and less effective product, IFA.
-This imbalance is largely because many LMICs follow the recommendation from the World Health Organization (WHO) for pregnant women, which recommends IFA as a standard component of antenatal care.
+Yet pregnant women in many low- and middle-income countries (LMICs) don’t receive UNIMMAP MMS – they receive a less complete and less effective product, IFA.
+This imbalance is largely because for many years the World Health Organization (WHO) recommended IFA as a standard component of antenatal care.
+In 2020, WHO updated their recommendation to include a recommendation for MMS in the context of rigorous research.

 MMS are superior, safe, and cost-effective.